junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 "But never seeing you again does," Rory answers.

-They tell him the last trip, the angels taking Manhattan, the two other brave adventurers they met in the journey, the sacrifices they made for each other, the love that creates the paradox and breaks the spell, saving the world, saving everyone.
+They tell him the last trip, the angels taking Manhattan, the two other brave adventurers they met in the journey, the sacrifices they made for each other, the love that created the paradox and broke the spell, saved the world, saved everyone.

 "If they weren't there, I think I'd be the one..."
 Rory can't finish the sentence, not when his father and his wife look at him like that, with those eyes so pained, so sorrowful.
 It's like just saying the sentence, saying the word out loud could kill them, or break their hearts.